 Cardiologist Judith Goldfinger defines “heartbreak syndrome” in this episode of “The Why Factor.”
 It is a temporary heart condition with the signs and symptoms of a heart attack: chest pain, irregular pumping, and yet completely normal arteries.
 The only explanation for this combination is “takotsubo cardiomyopathy,” otherwise known as “heartbreak syndrome.”
 It is a dysfunction of the heart that has nothing to do with blood supply, but rather, abnormal beating.
 It is associated with heartbreak because, in 75% of cases, there is a trigger like the death of a child or partner or end of a close relationship.
 When one life partner dies, there is an increased risk of death for the other partner within the next six months.
 However, the majority of people recover from the syndrome with time.

 Isn’t it extraordinary that heartbreak has the potential to actually change the beat of the heart?
-Listen to the entire episode of “The Why Factor” to learn more about how heartbreak shapes our lives, helps us to relate to others, and where to find healthy healing.
+You can listen to the entire episode to learn more about how heartbreak shapes our lives, helps us to relate to others, and how to focus on healing in a healthy way.